Baptists Together: History

 In 2013 Lynn Green was elected, with no votes against, as the first female General Secretary of the Baptist Union of Great Britain to commence in September 2013.
 She was received at the vote by a standing ovation and her inaugural message included "I believe that our union is ready for generational change...
 It is time to cast off the institutional mindset that has served us well in the past, and embrace a new way of being for the 21st century."

-Also in 2013, the union publicly re-branded itself as "Baptists Together" and introduced a new logo to reflect the change (although it is still known in an official capacity by its former name, the Baptist Union of Great Britain).
+Also in 2013, the union publicly re-branded itself as "Baptists Together" and introduced a new logo to reflect the change (although it is still known in an official capacity as the Baptist Union of Great Britain).

+In 2006, Revd Dr Kate Coleman from Ghana, the first black woman to be an accredited Baptist minister, became the first black female President of the BUGB.

 Membership

-According to a denomination census released in 2020, it claimed 1,895 churches and 111,208 members.
+According to a census published by the Union in 2024, it claimed 1,875 churches and 100,103 members.

 Missionary organization

 The Fellowship of British Baptists and BMS World Mission brings together in ministry the churches that are members of the Baptist Union of Scotland, Wales, the Irish Baptist Networks, and the Baptist Union of Great Britain.
 It is itself a member of The National Council for Voluntary Youth Services (NCVYS) because of its work to promote young people's personal and social development.